wkhere/stackless/Doc/library/stdtypes.rst

    >>> bytes.fromhex('f0 f1f2  ')
    b'\xf0\xf1\xf2'

-The translate method differs in semantics from the version available on strings:
+The maketrans and translate methods differ in semantics from the versions available on strings:

 .. method:: bytes.translate(table[, delete])
+            bytearray.translate(table[, delete])

    Return a copy of the bytes or bytearray object where all bytes occurring in the optional argument *delete* are removed, and the remaining bytes have been mapped through the given translation table, which must be a bytes object of length 256.

-   You can use the :func:`string.maketrans` helper function to create a translation table.
+   You can use the :func:`bytes.maketrans` method to create a translation table.

    Set the *table* argument to ``None`` for translations that only delete characters::

       >>> b'read this short text'.translate(None, b'aeiou')
       b'rd ths shrt txt'

+.. staticmethod:: bytes.maketrans(from, to)
+                  bytearray.maketrans(from, to)

+   This static method returns a translation table usable for :meth:`bytes.translate` that will map each character in *from* into the character at the same position in *to*; *from* and *to* must be bytes objects and have the same length.

+   .. versionadded:: 3.1

 .. _types-set: